nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 * The Ui function then displays the necessary information.
 * Finally, it states the number of items present, and the Command object is no longer used.
 ![ListClassDiagram](diagrams/ListClassDiagramIncludePairs.png)
+Note: The C symbols are a result of the PlantUml layout.

 ---